vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

      - Allows to configure TXBuffers by specifying "channels" (A, B, AB, None), "slotId", "offset", "repetition", "PPindicator", "headerCrc" and "transmissionMode" (SingleShot, Continuous).
+   * - UseTraceSinks
+     - A list of :ref:`trace sinks<sec:cfg-participant-tracesink>` to be used by this controller.
+Trace sinks are referred to by their name and can be used by multiple controllers. (optional)